condor/ltsv/README.md

     # => [{:label1_1 => "value1_2", :label1_2 => "value1_2"},
     #     {:label2_1 => "value2_2", :label2_2 => "value2_2"}]

-Current limitation: parsed string should be in one line.
-If you include any special chars that may affect to the processing( "\r", "\n", "\t", "\\"), you should properly escape it with backslash.

 ### loading LTSV file

     # parse via path